coolsamson7/inject/README.md

 ```
 As you see, the provided closure functions both create the object and set properties.
 In order to guarantee that all dependencies are available, dependencies explicitely nned to be declared by the `requires` function!

+Even in this case there is a small prerequisite for the used classes since an internal type registry that collects structural infromation on all object needs to crate a prototype object in order to analzye the properties: The classes need to implement a protocol `Initializable` that simply declares a function `init()`.

 In addition to the injection container, a logging framework has been implemented - and integrated - as well.

 Once the singleton is configured